CourseReps/ECEN452-SP18/Students/FAEspinal/Lab3/Final/README.md

 ######The values kept changing everytime I ran the code.

-##Step 1: Find effective Dielectric
+##Step 1: Find Effective Dielectric

 ######Using the equation given, solve the e_eff.